Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

     Info: Test passed

-To get the accurate kernel execution time, please add a file "xrt.ini", and fill this file with following directives.
+To get the accurate kernel execution time, add a file "xrt.ini", and fill this file with following directives.

 .. code-block:: shell